pdee/pdee/doc/variables-python-mode.rst

 py-python-command-args
 ----------------------
-List of string arguments to be used when starting a Python shell.
+String arguments to be used when starting a Python shell.

 py-python2-command
 ------------------